skepticatgit/azureshell/dockernextcloud/README.md

 - ns3-06.azure-dns.org
 - ns4-06.azure-dns.info
 ```
-3. Go to GoDaddy control panel and click on the DNS
+3. Go to GoDaddy control panel and click on the DNS entry for your domain
-4. Change the Nameservers by choose your new nameserver type as: Custom.
+4. Change the Nameservers by choosing your new nameserver type as `Custom`.
 Copy and paste the Name Servers from Azure DNS to GoDaddy.
 Make sure there are no trailing periods after each name server entry.
 5. Open Created DNS Zones and add a record set
 ```
 - Name: www